 Open and uses voting by majority decision-making processes.
-Meets every first & third Tuesday at 3:00 pm in TECC
+Meets every first & third Tuesday at 3:00 pm in Boardroom &/or Via Zoom

 The Committee shall be responsible for studying and reviewing recommendations and advising in the general area of curriculum proposals and procedures.
 Specifically, the Committee is charged with recommending action on: